Italian Citizenship by Marriage (Jure Matrimonii)

 Some of the documentation requirements and guidelines involved include:

-- Documenting a basic knowledge of the Italian language (CILS certificate or other means)
+- Documenting B1 knowledge of the Italian language (CILS, CELI, or other certificate).

 Finding Assistance With the Italian Citizenship Process